amandersonyou/MajorStudio1_AAY/Met_Interactive/README.md

 [![Interactive Project: Landscape Generator](assets/InteractiveVideo.png)](https://vimeo.com/379168259 "Landscape Generator Video - Click to Watch!")

-For the third project of Major Studio 1, I again worked with the the landscape data from the Met API.
-I have evolved an earlier concept from the qualitative project and made a visualization that creates new landscapes out of slices of landscape paintings from the Met's collection.
+For the third project of Major Studio 1, I made a visualization that creates new landscapes out of slices of landscape paintings from the Met's collection.
 The slices are randomly ordered, and aligned at their horizon lines for a unique, collaged curation.

 The goal of this visualization is to allow for artistic exploration and to encourage the viewer to see the landscape paintings in a new way.
 The slices bring your attention to